Lesson Plans & Classroom Activities

 Noise-Induced Hearing Loss Teacher Resource Guide | Dangerous Decibels

 A K–8 curriculum supplement with hands-on science activities about the anatomy and physiology of hearing, the physics of sound, and health-related behaviors for prevention of noise-induced hearing loss.

 Know Noise | Sight and Hearing Association

 Comprehensive education program for grades 3–6.

-Kids are Listening (for children in third through sixth grade) and Listen Up (for sixth, seventh and eighth graders) activities help young people develop an awareness of hearing and hearing loss.
+Kids are Listening (for grades 3-6) and Listen Up (for grades 6-8) activities to help young people develop an awareness of hearing and hearing loss.

 Listen to Your Buds Coloring Book [PDF]

 Right-click and choose "Save link as" to download files